meleap/myo_AndoridEMG/README.md

 1. Then you can try "DETECT" !

 ## Tips :
-This application make a new file (/sdcard/Myo_compare/compareData.dat) on your Android.
+- This application make a new file (/sdcard/Myo_compare/compareData.dat) on your Android.
 If you need a different file path or something, please check the "MyoDataFileReader.class".
+- Because of the Myo settings, sometimes the Myo kills the Bluetooth connection.
+You will pay attention to the Myo status LED.
+If the RED light is flushing, some errors occar on Myo.
+When you find no blue light at there, select "Good by" from the MENU list and re-try connecting.

 ## Reference :
-Thalmic Lab. myo bluetooth protocol :
+- Thalmic Lab. myo bluetooth protocol :
 [https://github.com/thalmiclabs/myo-bluetooth]